MayoCalc / Blog / Everyday

 6. Seal air leaks.
 Gaps around windows, doors, and electrical outlets let conditioned air escape.
 Weatherstripping and caulking cost $20-50 in materials and can reduce heating and cooling costs by 10-20%.

-7. Use ceiling fans strategically.
-Fans make a room feel 4-6 degrees cooler through wind chill effect, allowing you to raise the thermostat.
+7. Use ceiling fans.
+A fan makes a room feel 4-6 degrees cooler, which means you can bump the thermostat up without noticing.
 In winter, reverse the direction to push warm air down.
 Fans cost about 1 cent per hour to run, compared to 10-30 cents per hour for AC.

-8. Upgrade old appliances.
-ENERGY STAR certified refrigerators, dishwashers, and washing machines use 10-50% less energy than standard models.
+8. Replace old appliances when they die.
+ENERGY STAR fridges, dishwashers, and washers use 10-50% less energy than whatever came with your house in 2005.
 If your fridge is more than 15 years old, replacing it could save $100+ per year alone.

-9. Use time-of-use rates.
-Many utilities offer lower rates during off-peak hours (typically nights and weekends).
-Running your dishwasher, washer, and dryer during off-peak hours can cut those costs by 20-40%.
+9. Use off-peak rates.
+If your utility offers time-of-use pricing, nights and weekends are cheaper.
+Running the dishwasher at 10pm instead of 6pm can cut those costs by 20-40%.
 Check with your utility to see if time-of-use pricing is available.

 10. Maintain your HVAC system.
 Replace air filters every 1-3 months.
 Dirty filters make your system work harder, increasing energy use by 5-15%.
 An annual professional tune-up costs $75-150 and keeps your system running at peak efficiency.

 11. Insulate your water heater.
-If your water heater is warm to the touch, it is losing heat.
+If your water heater is warm to the touch, it's losing heat.
 An insulating blanket costs $20-30 and can save $30-50 per year.
 Also lower your water heater temperature to 120F.
 Most come set at 140F from the factory.

-12. Cook efficiently.
-Use a microwave, toaster oven, or air fryer instead of your full oven when possible.
-They use 30-80% less energy for small meals.
+12. Cook smarter.
+Use the microwave, toaster oven, or air fryer for small meals.
+They use 30-80% less energy than firing up the full oven.
 When using the oven, avoid opening the door repeatedly since the temperature drops 25-50 degrees each time.

 How to Read Your Electric Bill

-Your bill shows your usage in kilowatt-hours (kWh).
-One kWh is the energy used by a 1,000-watt appliance running for one hour.
+Your bill lists usage in kilowatt-hours (kWh).
+One kWh = a 1,000-watt appliance running for one hour.
 The national average residential rate is about $0.17 per kWh in 2026, but your rate may be higher or lower depending on your state and utility.
 Multiply your rate by your monthly kWh usage to understand your baseline.
 Then use the Electricity Cost Calculator to see which specific appliances are costing you the most.

 Set a Savings Goal